Telescreen: Role in Nineteen Eighty-Four

 The telescreen is predominantly used as a form of surveillance on the Outer Party, of which Winston is a member.
 Unlike the luxurious existence of the Inner Party, the lifestyle of Outer Party members is meagre.
 Every apartment is fitted with a telescreen that can never be switched off.
 As a tool of surveillance, the telescreen is an effective form of control due to its psychological impact on individuals.
 Winston is aware that he is being watched whenever he is in the sight of the telescreen and this is occasionally confirmed by a voice speaking through the telescreen.
 Orwell writes: "You had to live— did live, from habit that became instinct—in the assumption that every sound you made was overheard, and, except in darkness, every movement scrutinized."
 The telescreen is able to track sounds at low levels, so that even the slightest whisper can be heard.
 It can also detect subtle facial movements that reveal individual emotions, which could be monitored by the Thought Police at any moment.
 Individuals are expected to convey an expression of optimism when in sight of a telescreen and always give their full attention to its broadcasts.

 Although telescreens dominate the homes of Party members and public places, there are various locations in the novel where they are not present, such as in an antique shop whose owner states that he cannot afford it.
 Despite being the predominant form of surveillance, it is people, such as O'Brien or the children of Winston's neighbours who betray their father, who perform surveillance of Oceania's citizens in secret.

 Oceanian society uses screens, including the telescreen and cinema screen, as a method of enforcing conformity in its population.
-By monitoring every aspect of an individual's private life throught the telescreen, while also controlling history through propaganda, the ruling party is able to control critical thought.
+By monitoring every aspect of an individual's private life through the telescreen, while also controlling history through propaganda, the ruling party is able to control critical thought.
 The population is so conditioned to Party propaganda, that gory images of war are received by cinema audiences with enthusiasm.